There's Such a Thing As a Sheet Mask for Your Butt

 An analysis of the merits of the butt mask.
 (Because it's 2018, people, and the skin-care obsession can't stop won't stop.)

-I love masks.
-In fact, I've tried pretty much every kind of face mask out there—from charcoal masks to sheet masks to the slightly scary looking but highly Snapchattable acne light mask.
+I'm a huge proponent of face masks, from charcoal masks to sheet masks to the guaranteed-to-terrify-your-roommate LED light mask.
 What's not to like, really?
-They pack a ton of good-for-skin benefits into one fun-to-wear package that really lends itself to some solid self-care time.
-While I'm normally game to try just about anything (and the world of beauty can be pretty wacky) I now know exactly where I draw the line: The Butt Mask.
+They pack a ton of good-for-your-skin benefits into one fun-to-wear package that really lends itself to some solid self-care time.
+While I'm normally game to try just about anything in the name of better skin (and the world of beauty treatments can be pretty wacky) there's one mask that shocked even me: the Butt Mask.

-We asked New York City–based dermatologist Joshua Zeichner, M.D., for his take.
-And, well, it seems at least semi-legit.
-"Whether you're treating aging skin on the face, or in other areas of your body, the goal is to plump and firm the skin," he says.
-And the ingredients themselves certainly have these benefits: Hyaluronic acid is like a sponge that attracts water to plump dehydrated skin, and the marine collagen in the mask has antioxidant properties, which reduce inflammation and promote skin-firming collagen, he explains.
+If you're overwhelmed by this information, you're not alone.
+I mean, call me a skeptic but do we *really* need to start anti-aging our butts, I wondered?
+Well, that's still up for debate, but the science kind of checks out.
+"Whether you're treating aging skin on the face, or other areas of your body, the goal is to plump and firm the skin, which these masks do," says New York City–based dermatologist Joshua Zeichner, M.D.
+Hyaluronic acid is like a sponge that attracts water to plump dehydrated skin, and the marine collagen in the mask has antioxidant properties, which reduce inflammation and promote skin-firming collagen, he explains.

-"Treatments like this are best used by people with early signs of skin aging, as significant skin changes may require in-office procedures like lasers or injectables to give optimal results," Zeichner says.
+Bottom line: Your butt is probably fine just the way it is, but if you feel it needs some TLC, it's worth a try.
+As for the idea that any mask can make your butt look "visibly sculpted"?
+Thank you, next.
+"Treatments like this are best used by people with early signs of skin aging, as significant skin changes may require in-office procedures like lasers or injectables to give optimal results," says Dr. Zeichner.